JuneSYi/AWS_Microservice/README.md

 # AWS_Microservice
 #
-Simple microservices in Java that somehow ties into an AWS service...
+Simple microservices in Java or Python that somehow ties into an AWS service...
 - Maven
 - Java 17
 - Eclipse
 - Spring Boot 3.0.1
 - Spring Cloud
+- Python

 ###### file-processing-microservice
 - First real attempt at microservice